Date(s) - Sunday, June 30, 2019 - Sunday, July 28, 2019

 The oven and benches will be part of an outdoor eating area, on another part of the land.

-Your hosts will be yours truly, me, Claudine, and my new neighbors Frank and Judith, who will be offering optional indoor accommodations and preparing our delicious vegetarian meals (Judith is a professional chef) in their beautiful outdoor kitchen/eating area they have remodeled from a traditional adobe animal grange.
+Your hosts will be yours truly, me, Claudine, and my new neighbors Frank and Judith, who will be offering camping, tipi and indoor accommodations as well as preparing our delicious vegetarian meals (Judith is a professional chef) in their beautiful outdoor kitchen/eating area they have remodeled from a traditional adobe animal grange.

 After 4 years on a bike on the road through 4 continents teaching 25 cob workshops in 12 countries in